 Key Project Elements and Goals:

-Completion of +/- 35 miles of a paved shared-use pathway across Washtenaw County
+Completion of +/- 35 miles of the Huron River Greenway - a paved shared-use pathway connecting Ypsilanti, Ann Arbor, and Dexter along the Huron River

 Conservation of the Huron River corridor